valora-inc/wallet/docs/syncing-forks.md

 ![create-a-merge-commit](./assets/create-a-merge-commit.png)

-This is off by default and you'd need to enable `Allow merge commits` in the repo settings:
+This is off by default and you'd need to enable `Allow merge commits` in the repo settings (make sure to select "Pull request title and description" as the default commit message so it follows conventional commit format when merging):

 ![allow-merge-commit](./assets/allow-merge-commit.png)